Published by The Writers Coffee Shop on 21st May 2015

 instead huddle closer to Howard as he puts his hand around my shoulders.
 He pulls

-me in until I
+me in until I’m tucked

 against him.

-” a mans voice asks.
+where she went?” a man’s voice asks.

+just vanished.”
 The voice of

 this one sounds young.

-t going to
+boss isn’t going to

-be pleased about this.
+be pleased about this.”

 audible.
 I sigh in relief, all the tension fleeing my body.